 The end result should be a full-scale, end-to-end project budget showing all resources, equipment, vendors, and other items that will be charged against the project and when those charges are expected to occur.
 For resources, of course, this information comes from the timing of their detailed tasks in the project schedule.
 Starting with a well planned project budget that matches up with the price and scope of the project will help get the project off on the right foot financially.

-Step 2 – Review the forecast weekly
+Step 2 – Review the

 It’s definitely not enough to create a detailed budget and then leave it alone.
 A budget that is closely monitored throughout the project engagement can never get too far out of control without the project manager knowing it.
 A 10% budget overage is easy to correct and is often even within the acceptable range for project success at the end of the engagement.
-However, a 50% budget overage is nearly impossible to recover from and is not going to be acceptable at the end of your engagement.
+However, a 50% budget

 Review the budget on a weekly basis and revise it with the actuals from the previous week.
 Watch for trends and remember to revisit identified risks as you review and remap the budget on a weekly basis.
 If things are beginning to get off track budget wise, work with your team and customer on possible solutions before it gets out of hand.